 As well as your finances, you will need to keep in mind any legal disputes.
 If you are a sole trader then you will need to make sure that you have various different small business insurance policies in place to avoid getting sued personally.
 As in the eyes of the law, you and your business are the same, without insurance, you will be sued personally.
 Another benefit of having a limited company is that you won’t be personally sued as the company is a separate entity.

 Another very prominent advantage a limited company has over sole traders is that operating your business through a limited company is more tax efficient.
 This is because a limited company owner only has to pay corporation tax and dividend tax.
 Whereas a sole trader will have to pay tax on all of the profits that are above their personal tax allowance (£11, 850 for the tax year 2018/19).
-However, the dividend changes in 2016 do mean that the gap between limited company and sole trader tax has narrowed.
+However, the dividend changes in 2016 do mean that the differences between limited company and sole trader tax are now fewer.

 The main disadvantage of having chosen a limited structure rather than a sole trader is that as a limited company owner you have to prepare annual accounts.
 These need to be filed with the Companies House.
 You will also need to file a full corporation tax accounts for the HMRC.
 Whereas, if you are a sole trader you are under no obligation to actually file any of the accounts that a limited company owner has to.